Lakeside Wilderness Hiking Trail

-The first half-mile of the trail is wide and suitable for hikers of any age or ability.
+The first half-mile of the trail is wide and suitable for hikers of all ages or abilities.
 There are several benches for taking breaks, and pets on leashes are allowed on this section of the trail.
-After walking a few moments on this well-worn trail, all we could hear was the rustling of the wind through the trees and it was very easy to forget we were only a few hundred yards from The Strip.
+After walking a few moments on this well-worn trail, the rustling of the wind through the trees made it easy to forget this trail is only a few hundred yards from Branson’s Entertainment District.

-After hiking about a half-mile along the top of the ridge, we came to some wooden steps and the entrance to the Cliffwalk Stairway, the most strenuous portion of the hike.
-The stairway consists of 315 stone steps that take you down the hillside, where the trail continues and parallels Lake Taneycomo.
-The steps were built in 1937 and 1938 and have survived remarkably well for seven decades.
+After hiking about a half-mile along the top of the ridge, wooden steps and the entrance to the Cliffwalk Stairway becomes visible.
+The stairway, the most strenuous portion of the hike, consists of 315 stone steps down the hillside and continues parallel to Lake Taneycomo.
+The steps were finished in 1938 and have survived remarkably well for seven decades.